As I sit and write this, July 1989 is 30 years ago and yet it doesn’t seem 5 minutes ago to me.

 I always said that Beacon was the happiest place I ever worked.
 Everyone knew exactly what they were doing.
 There’s was a lot of hard work and a lot of laughter too.
 They were like one big happy family.
 OK, now I’ll take the rose-tinted spectacles off.
 There were plenty of ups and downs for the place.
 There were wonderful people and also some blasted fools.
 Plenty of egos all over the place jostling for position – but that’s just the way it is.
 You couldn’t fault the teamwork though – when Beacon was allowed to be Beacon, it just worked.
 With everybody pushing in the right direction.
 And that’s how I prefer to remember it.

-When I left Beacon I worked as a teacher at New College in Telford, I moved to the original Heart FM in Birmingham where I helped schedule commercials, I presented my weekend daft grown-up kids show “UpAndHappy!” on WCRfm in Wolverhampton (which also ran for 11 years), I then also moved to work properly at WCRfm as their Training and Development Officer, I worked as a lecturer at City of Wolverhampton College and the University of Wolverhampton, I taught radio skills to blind and partially sighted teenagers at the Beacon Centre in Wolverhampton, I presented Children In Need on BBC Radio WM, and I also helped to launch a couple of online radio stations under the names of “The City” and “Gorgeous FM”.
+When I left Beacon in 2000 I worked as a teacher at New College in Telford, I moved to the original Heart FM in Birmingham where I helped schedule commercials.
+At the same time (from 1999) I presented my own weekend daft grown-up kids show “UpAndHappy!” on WCRfm in Wolverhampton (which also ran for 11 years).
+In 2005 I moved to work full-time at WCRfm as their Training and Development Officer.
+I also worked as a lecturer at City of Wolverhampton College and the University of Wolverhampton, I taught radio skills to blind and partially sighted teenagers at the Beacon Centre in Wolverhampton, I presented Children In Need on BBC Radio WM, and I also helped to launch a couple of online radio stations under the names of “The City” and “Gorgeous FM”.

 Then through the ATV Land site I became part of a team which produced two DVD documentary series, which were released on DVD.
 The first “From ATV Land in Colour” celebrated the studios which I’d wandered into back in 1989 and had since been demolished.